 Below 1st photo - The berry, shown here the green stage, turns yellow at maturity and contains many seeds.
 2nd photo - the stems have dense hair and usually become decumbent as the season progresses.

-The MN DNR lists three species of Physalis native and found in Minnesota: P heterophylla var heterophylla, Clammy Ground Cherry; P. pubescens var. grisea, Hairy Ground Cherry; and P. virginiana, the Virginia Ground Cherry.
-The first and the last are rather widespread.
-The University of Minnesota Herbarium also reports two other species that have been reported but without specimens ever collected.
-These are P. longifolia, Long-leaf Ground Cherry; and P. philadelphica, Mexican Ground-cherry.
-The latter is known in Iowa and Wisconsin.
+The MN DNR lists two species of Physalis native and found in Minnesota: P heterophylla var heterophylla, Clammy Ground Cherry; and P. virginiana, the Virginia Ground Cherry.
+These two are rather widespread.
+The University of Minnesota Herbarium also reports other species that have been reported but without specimens ever collected including P. longifolia, Long-leaf Ground Cherry.
 Two other species from the Nightshade family in Minnesota are found in the Garden - Black Nightshade and Climbing Nightshade.

 The Genus Physalis: An alternate name for these species is "husk-tomato" - the small fruit resembles a tomato and is said to taste like one, although strongly, and it ripens within the inflated calyx - thus a "husk".
 Some species are annuals and some grow from rhizomatous roots and are perennial.
 They are widespread.
 As members of the Nightshade family, they have been sought out for medicinal purposes.
 One of the species not reported to be in Minnesota, P. longifolia, the Long-leaved Ground Cherry, also known as the Wild Tomatillo, is of particular interest in cancer research.
 This article from the University of Kansas explains that.
 Domesticated tomatillos have long been used as foodstuff by Native American peoples.
 Harrington (Ref.#9) and others report that most fecal samples from archaeological sites in the southwest contain seeds of the species.